microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Remove-WinGetManifest.md

 # Remove-WinGetManifest

 ## SYNOPSIS
-Removes a Manifest file from the Azure rest source
+Removes a Manifest file from the Azure REST source

 ## SYNTAX